 Visitors can be easy targets for pickpockets and scammers.
 Seemingly harmless requests (to sign a petition or buy a friendship bracelet) can be excuses to distract you while an accomplice takes your wallet or belongings.
 Secure your passport and valuables away from easy access and keep only a small amount of currency in handy pockets.
 Be hypervigilant about strangers — even innocent-looking children or families — who approach you.

 Don't leave your bags in a hire car, which can be a focus for thieves.
 Don’t let seemingly “helpful” locals watch or carry your luggage for you.

-Foreigners often stand out, so don’t make yourself more of an attacker’s aim.
+Foreigners often stand out, so dont make youself a target.

 Guard against cybercrime